NicoleDwe/CDS-visual/assignments/2-imagesearch/README.md

 __Running the script__

 If you are at the `cds-visual-nd` directory, I'd recommend moving into `assignments/2-imagesearch/` directory.
 To run the script, you need to specify the path two parameters:
-- -p: path to directory of images
+- `-p`: path to directory of images
-- -t: name of target image
+- `-t`: name of target image
-- -o: directory for output csv file (if the directory does not exist, it will be created)
+- `-o`: directory for output csv file (if the directory does not exist, it will be created)

 For instance, run:
 ```bash